 As a former collegiate player at Shorter, Traquair was named the team’s most valuable player in each of his final three seasons with the Hawks.
 As a two-year captain, Traquair was named to the All-SSAC first team following his senior season.

 While as a student-athlete at Shorter, Traquair received his Bachelor of Business Administration in 2007, while later getting his master’s in the same field from Shorter in 2010.

 After his time at the collegiate level, Traquair saw some time at the professional level as a member of Mississippi Brilla FC in 2008 and National Professional Soccer League’s Chattanooga FC in 2009 and 2010.

-Traquair is married for Lakyn Newton Traquair, who was an All-American softball player at Shorter, and the couple is currently expecting their first child.
+Traquair is married for Lakyn Newton Traquair, who was an All-American softball player at Shorter, and the couple had their first child in 2014.